sstelfox/stelfox.net/content/notes/asterisk.md

 ### Fail2Ban

-Due to the overwhelmingly large number of attackers trying to exploit unsecured Asterisk boxes, configuring [Fail2Ban][7] with Asterisk is HIGHLY recommended.
+Due to the overwhelmingly large number of attackers trying to exploit unsecured Asterisk boxes, configuring [Fail2Ban](fail2ban) with Asterisk is HIGHLY recommended.
 I'm updating the regular expressions in that template as I see attacks, and in some cases where I intentionally generate the logs myself.

 ## Config Files

-There are a significant number of configuration files created when asterisk is installed, these all reside in `/etc/asterisk`.
+There are a significant number of configuration files created when asterisk is installed, these all reside in "/etc/asterisk".
 I'll go over the ones that I made modifications too including full source (without the comments that come included, there are a lot of them).
-I copied the original files to *.conf.o and blew away most of the files I edited (including the stock comments).
+I copied the original files to "*.conf.o" and blew away most of the files I edited (including the stock comments).

 ### /etc/asterisk/asterisk.conf